Does Fake Tan Cause Acne and Breakouts?

 Things To Avoid When Using Self-Tanner on Your Face

 - Do not forget to self-tan your ears.
 Use the leftover product on your tanning mitt to spread some product evenly on your ears.
-It would look odd for your ears to be a different color to the rest of your skin!
+It would look odd for your ears to be a different colour from the rest of your skin!

 - Avoid a thick orange line framing your face by using a cotton bud to extend the self-tanner past your hairline.

 - Do not apply too much product to your face.
 You will wash and clean your face twice a day, which means the self-tan will fade much faster than the rest of the tan on your neck and body.
-To stop this being so noticeable, avoid putting too much product on your neck.
+To minimise the appearance, avoid applying too much product to your neck.

 - Do not forget to wash your hands after applying a self-tanner to your face.
 Forget to do this and you will be left with orange hands!